quotepilgrim/midibox360/README.md

 Pressing the X face button will play a chord instead of a single note.
 B will play a 7th chord.

-Holding left or right on the left stick will play notes one octave lower or higher, respectively.
+Holding up or down on the left stick will play notes one octave higher or lower, respectively.

-Pressing up and down on the D-pad moves the base octave up and down, and pressing right and left moves the base note one semitone up or down, respectively.
+Pressing up and down on the D-pad moves the base none one octave up and down, and pressing right and left moves the base note one semitone up or down, respectively.

 Pressing the Y face button will change the current mode you're playing in into